 One trend that intrigues me is the idea that ‘loving me’ means allowing me to treat myself better…me Me ME basically.
 For weight and body specific audiences, this homily usually translates as, “I love myself enough to eat healthier.”
 This message also crosses over into something many healers and spiritual authorities preach: eating healthier and vegetarian-based foods will help raise your vibration and enable you to expand your love.
 I believe in this idea.

 However, the more I see this message, the more I feel an underlying message that not quitting my unhealthy habits means I don’t love myself and will not realize my fullest potential.
 But I LOOOOVE donuts!
 And meat and caffeine and sugar and all those things people tell you not to eat.
 And the list of things we shouldn’t eat seems to be FOREVER expanding!
 A friend told me about an article suggesting that when you eat meat, you’re taking in all the suffering that animal experienced in their life and death.
 Well don’t I just feel shitty?…though I’m sure that’s sort of the point.
-So you’re telling me that eating BLAH celery (and without peanut butter, btw…now on the list) and growing more bitter and resentful by the bite, is better for me than eating a meal that makes my taste buds dance and my lips curl into a blissful smile?
+So you’re telling me that eating boring celery (and without peanut butter, btw…now on the list) and being bored while boring mouth is that much better for me than eating a meal that makes my taste buds dance and my lips curl into a blissful smile?

 On one hand I absolutely see what they mean – treat yourself lovingly.
 On the other, isn’t part of loving yourself also doing the things that make you happy?
 Will I really never achieve my highest spiritual potential if I don’t stop what others deem unhealthy?
 Will not stopping mean that I don’t truly love myself?
 No pressure, of course.

-I try to moderate my unhealthier habits (mostly).
+It’s a trade-off; a fine line of moderation and give-and-take.
+Mix in a little of the necessary healthier habits with the indulgences for balance – bored mouth/happy body one day and happy emotions/not-as-happy body the next.
+I try to moderate my unhealthier habits.
 I understand that not everyone does.
 I’m sure for some, that message resonates more strongly and they act accordingly.
 Nevertheless, we never seem to talk about how indulgence can be healthy.
 Or rather how we can make indulging healthy.
 It can be disheartening to hear, repeatedly, that I need to give something up when I’m just not ready.

 So how does one make indulgence a healthy experience?